wso2/docs-ei/en/micro-integrator/docs/concepts/messaging-transports.md

 # Transport Protocols

-A transport is responsible for carrying messages that are in a specific format.
-The Enterprise Integrator supports all the widely used transports including HTTP/s, JMS, VFS and domain-specific transports like FIX.
-You can easily add a new transport using the Axis2 transport framework and plug it into the Enterprise Integrator.
-Each transport provides a receiver, which the Enterprise Integrator uses to receive messages, and a sender, which it uses to send messages.
-The transport receivers and senders are independent of the Enterprise Integrator core.
+A transport protocol is responsible for carrying messages that are in a specific format.
+WSO2 Micro Integrator supports all the widely used transports including HTTP/S, JMS, VFS, as well as domain-specific transports like FIX.
+Each transport provides a receiver implementation for receiving messages, and a sender implementation for sending messages.

 <table>
 	<tr>